barryCFlynn/Pixel_Perfect/README.md

 ---

 # Project Goals

-WatchBidCentral is a Django-based web application dedicated to watch enthusiasts and collectors, offering a sophisticated platform for the buying and selling of luxury watches.
+Pixel Perfect is a Django-based web application dedicated to game franchise enthusiasts and collectors, offering a sophisticated platform for the buying and selling of high-quality posters.
 The main goals of the project include:

-To create a secure and user-friendly marketplace where users can list their watches for sale and participate in bidding on a wide range of luxury timepieces.
+1. Create a Secure and User-Friendly Marketplace: Develop a platform where users can list their game-themed posters for sale and purchase a diverse range of artwork in a safe and user-friendly environment.

-To foster a community of watch enthusiasts who can share their passion, knowledge, and experiences related to various brands and models.
+2. Foster a Community of Enthusiasts: Build a community where poster and game art enthusiasts can share their passion, knowledge, and experiences related to various game franchises and artwork styles.

-To implement a transparent and trustworthy verification process ensuring the authenticity and quality of the watches listed on the platform.
+3. Implement a Transparent Verification Process: Ensure the authenticity and quality of posters listed on the platform through a clear and trustworthy verification process.

-To provide comprehensive user profiles that allow sellers to showcase their collections and buyers to express their preferences and watch interests.
+4. Provide Comprehensive User Profiles: Offer detailed user profiles that allow sellers to showcase their collections and buyers to express their preferences and interests in game-themed art.

-To enable a seamless and intuitive user experience from listing watches to placing bids, with a focus on high-quality images and detailed descriptions.
+5. Enable a Seamless User Experience: Focus on providing a smooth and intuitive user experience from listing posters to making purchases, with an emphasis on high-quality images and detailed descriptions.

 ### User Goals

-- To discover a wide selection of luxury watches from reputable sellers and verified listings.
+- Discover a Wide Selection of Game-Themed Posters: Explore an extensive collection of high-quality posters from reputable sellers and verified listings.
-- To find a specialized platform that caters exclusively to the needs and interests of watch collectors and enthusiasts.
+- Find a Specialized Platform: Utilize a platform that caters exclusively to the needs and interests of game franchise enthusiasts and art collectors.
-- To safely buy and sell luxury watches within a community that values authenticity, quality, and the finer details of horology.
+- Safely Buy and Sell Posters: Engage in buying and selling posters within a secure community that values authenticity, quality, and the artistic elements of game franchises.
-- To connect with other users, share insights, and gain knowledge about different watches and their historical significance.
+- Connect with Other Enthusiasts: Connect with fellow users to share insights, exchange knowledge, and discuss the historical and artistic significance of various game-themed artworks.

 ### Site Owner Goals

-- To establish WatchBidCentral as a premier online destination for luxury watch transactions, recognized for its commitment to quality, authenticity, and community engagement.
+- Establish Pixel Perfect as a Premier Destination: Position Pixel Perfect as the leading online platform for buying and selling high-quality game-themed posters, recognized for its commitment to quality, authenticity, and community engagement.
-- To create a sustainable business model that attracts a global audience of watch lovers and collectors, providing them with a reliable platform for their buying and selling needs.
+- Create a Sustainable Business Model: Develop a business model that attracts a global audience of game art lovers and collectors, providing them with a reliable platform for their buying and selling needs.
-- To continuously improve the platform based on user feedback and technological advancements, ensuring a state-of-the-art experience for all community members.
+- Continuously Improve the Platform: Enhance the platform based on user feedback and technological advancements, ensuring a state-of-the-art experience for all community members.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>